kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/DEVEL/2012-01-01-next-songs.md

 #### Write TopNextSongs to the songs table.
 We can write the list of top next songs to the "info:top_next_songs" column using context.put().
-The only thing to remember witht his method, is that the first arguement is expected to be an entityId.
+The only thing to remember with this method, is that the first arguement is expected to be an entityId.
 Luckily, context also contains methods for generating EntityIds.

 {% highlight java%}